What is Exposed Aggregate?

 Glowing stones add a radiant natural light to your outdoor areas and absorb solar energy during the day.
 Once the sun goes down, the stones illuminate, providing a natural glow and a unique look to your application.

-The process for topping exposed aggregate is done by first pouring the cement and letting it dry, then adding a thick layer (around 2.5cm) of aggregate on top.
+The process for topping aggregate is done by first pouring the cement and letting it dry, then adding a thick layer (around 2.5cm) of pebbles on top.

-This style of aggregate is popular because it allows for more control during the pouring process, providing you with more consistent look across the application.
+This style of concrete application is popular because it allows for more control during the pouring process, providing you with more consistent look across the application.

 However, it is not without fault as it is prone to cracking due to the thinness (concrete needs to be poured at minimum of 80mm), and reinforcement issues.
 For this reason, it is not an application that Terrastone currently has available and will not recommend for your concrete project.